 Brightly Colored Appliances

 Kitchen appliance trends aren’t just outgrowing stainless steel, they’re outgrowing metal altogether.
-Bold, bright appliance colors like red, blue, green, and yellow will continue to be designer darlings in 2019.
+Bold, bright appliance colors like red, blue, green, and yellow will continue to be home remodeling trends in 2019.
 Refrigerators and oven ranges look more artistic and exclusive, drawing out the unique features of your space.
 The right choice will add an unexpected twist to your kitchen.
 Incorporating a pop of color may be the eye-catching statement piece your kitchen needs.

 If a special edition appliance isn’t in your home remodeling budget, you can improvise with a piece of statement furniture and a few coats of paint.
 For example, an oversize armoire will double as a one-of-a-kind pantry, china cabinet, or bar.
 Instead of trying to match its wood finish to your flooring and other surfaces, make it vibrant by painting it blue, purple, or another fun color that hasn’t shown up in your kitchen yet.